University of the Incarnate Word School of Osteopathic Medicine

 The UIWSOM does not have on-campus housing.
 However, please see our website link below for full resources of housing options within five miles or less of Brooks City Base.

 The integrated curriculum components and threads support the UIWSOM mission promoting the principles and practices of osteopathic primary care, social accountability, and community service.
-The curriculum is organized by units, starting with a foundational applied biomedical science unit built around national emergency medical technician (EMT) and crisis intervention training (CIT) curricula.
 The UIWSOM curriculum is divided into four phases which are similar to years.
-Phase 1 students will learn the basic clinical skills of an EMT, which will enable them to contextualize biomedical sciences in an authentic patient care setting.
-The units which follow are organized by system in the order in which they are introduced in the Essentials/EMT/CIT unit.
-Learning utilizing interactive learner-centered techniques in a variety of settings will allow learners to understand and apply acquired knowledge and skills.
+It is further organized by units.
+In the first unit of phase 1, students will learn the basic clinical skills of an EMT, which will enable them to contextualize biomedical sciences in an authentic patient care setting.
+Interactive learner-centered techniques in a variety of settings will allow students to understand and apply acquired knowledge and skills.

 Dual Degree / Concurrent Programs

-UIW and UIWSOM offers a direct admit program for highly qualified high school students.
+UIW and UIWSOM offer a direct admit program for highly qualified high school students.

 Additional information can be found at www.uiw.edu/healthprofessions/